Monroe v Hopkins: Aftermath

 Some days after the decision, Hopkins, who did not appear in court, stated that she was "very likely" to appeal against the ruling, on the grounds that no evidence of harm had been produced in the court.
 About two and a half weeks after the judgment, Hopkins was told she could not appeal; Warby said Hopkins' appeal would not have "a real prospect of success", in his view.

 A week after the verdict, Monroe said she bore "no ill will" towards Hopkins: "Although what she said about me was wrong and the last two years have been a grim process, I would happily sit down and talk as adults.
 I just think the world is a bit better when you are willing to give people chances."
 Monroe said she hoped the case will set a precedent and improve Twitter.

 Hopkins sold her Exeter home in March 2018 to pay the debts arising from the case, and applied for an individual voluntary arrangement in May.
 Monroe said of the news: "My offer of a cup of tea still stands if she wants to talk about it ...
 Lots of people are celebrating but I’m not.
 It's a sad, lonely sort of anticlimax.
 It’s really crap and I feel really bad it’s all ended up like this.
 I thought she'd just say sorry."
+Social media users ironically pointed to a tweet Hopkins published in 2014 in which she said "The only thing people in debt have in common other than bad money management, is an ability to blame anyone but themselves."